Davrun98/Krawler/docs/pre-implementation-analysis.md

 And return the as-of-yet-unspecified response body specification.

-*However*, in the interest of time it will instead by a command line application to be used as such:
+*However*, in the interest of time it will instead be a command line application to be used as such:

 ```bash
 python3 krawler.py -s www -h example-domain.co.uk